Chest Pain Center

 It is important to have a list of all the medicines (prescription and over-the-counter), vitamins and supplements you take.

 St. Luke's Hospital evaluates more than 5,000 patients with chest pain every year at its hospital locations in Bethlehem and Allentown.
-The St. Luke’s Chest Pain Center Program is distinguished by a scientific guideline-driven, systematic approach to patient management that allows physicians to streamline treatment time during the critical stages of a heart attack, when treatments are most effective and to better monitor patients when it is not clear whether they are having a coronary event.
+The accredited St. Luke’s Chest Pain Center Program is distinguished by a scientific guideline-driven, systematic approach to patient management that allows physicians to streamline treatment time during the critical stages of a heart attack, when treatments are most effective and to better monitor patients when it is not clear whether they are having a coronary event.
 Such observation helps ensure that a patient is neither sent home too early nor needlessly admitted to the hospital.

 Our hospitals in Bethlehem, Allentown, Coaldale, Easton and Quakertown offer:

 Under the leadership of Medical Director, Gerald Pytlewski, DO, cardiologist, St. Luke’s meets and exceeds critical measures set by the Center for Medicare Services and American College of Cardiology relating to “Door to Balloon Time.”
-Door to Balloon Time encompasses the period from the point a patient experiencing heart attack warning signs makes first medical contact, whether arrival of EMS or arrival at Emergency Department, to the opening of a blocked coronary artery and restoration of blood flow to the heart muscle in the Cardiac Catheterization Laboratory.
+Door-to-Balloon Time encompasses the period from the point a patient experiencing heart attack warning signs makes first medical contact, whether arrival of EMS or arrival at Emergency Department, to the opening of a blocked coronary artery and restoration of blood flow to the heart muscle in the Cardiac Catheterization Laboratory.
 The Chest Pain Team at St. Luke’s Hospital takes the term “time is muscle” very seriously.